Margins

 Meeting point atemporally from social/outside, personal, cultural and political spheres ...

 As interior university working spaces became increasingly difficult to sustain under conditions of restricted autonomy, repeated interruption, and documented institutional friction, exterior locations emerged as necessary continuations of the studio rather than secondary alternatives.
 For this reason, working outside was never simply an aesthetic preference, but a practical and methodological response to environments in which sustained artistic production had become conditional.
-When sanctioned spaces become too tightly managed, too visible, or too difficult to occupy, the conscious student or artist must begin to seek other sites where work can continue beyond institutional permissions.
-Whiteness requires bodies to maintain it, and complicity to preserve its order; for this reason, other spaces become necessary not only to breathe differently, but to encounter forms of kinship, resistance, and like-minded making beyond the regulated frame of the university or gallery.
+When sanctioned spaces become too tightly managed, too visible, or too difficult to occupy, the conscious student or artist must begin to seek other sites where work can continue beyond institutional epistemic violence.
+Whiteness requires bodies to maintain it, and complicity to preserve its order; for this reason, other spaces become necessary not only to breathe differently, but to encounter forms of kinship, resistance, and like-minded making beyond the hostility within the university or gallery.

 Rabid Heart (Feb - June 2025)

 This work was produced through pre-booked, intermittent use of a daylight studio at the University of Gloucestershire, a transient and continually shifting space that rarely remained stable from one booking to the next.
 Although the space was booked in advance, changes to the studio layout, equipment, and surrounding materials frequently required the work to be reconfigured, and rethought in response to altered conditions.
 The presence of staff members using the space to install and present their own work further contributed to this instability -- in the single booked space -- producing a layered environment in which multiple practices coexisted within the same spatial and temporal frame, contesting time and decisions.
 On one occasion, a staff member entered without warning while I was undressed, prompting me to grab my bathrobe and sit down quickly, attempting to shield my body rather than allow myself to be exposed without consent.
 This incident forced me to develop practical strategies — such as the use of privacy screens — to protect my autonomy within a space that was nominally booked yet never fully secure.
-On an occasion that spanned a couple of weeks, this booked space was also disrupted by the presence of archived fine art paintings and stored objects, making visible the institution’s uneven distribution of space and priority.
-Under these precarious conditions, I learned to make quick, unapologetic decisions, and the work evolved through a heightened responsiveness to circumstance, where time and space were deeply interconnected and contingent.
-Rather than treating these interruptions solely as obstacles, I began incorporating elements of the surrounding archive into the visual field, allowing the work to register not only its formal concerns but also the material pressures of its production.
-Across four iterations of Rabid Heart, each installation generated a distinct visual and affective outcome, demonstrating how a single work can accrue multiple lives through contingency, adaptation, and institutional friction.
+After explaining that the work incorporates sound and that uninterrupted bookings were necessary for documentation, that same staff member entered again the following Saturday and repeatedly struck the studio door with a vacuum cleaner.
+The abrupt, intrusive noise — a kind of institutional rupture — pushed me toward thinking with noise‑core practices, particularly their capacity to interrupt, and refuse normative expectations of order, and compliance.
+This opened a new line of enquiry: how the violent, uninvited sonic presence of the institution might be reworked as a decolonial element within the piece, exposing and 'inverting' the power dynamics embedded in who is allowed to make noise, who must remain quiet, and whose presence is treated as interruptible.

 These conditions shaped both the material and methodological development of the work, where installation, interruption, and response became part of the process rather than external factors.